 Working in partnership with both the non-profit and the private sector, the Washington County Department of Housing Services (DHS) combines traditional housing programs with economic opportunity to encourage self-sufficiency, skill enhancement and independence.
 The DHS offers rental assistance to low income households through various federally funded programs, and also creates affordable housing opportunities in the community for low- and moderate-income households through a combination of creative financing and partnerships with public and private entities.
-The District's reduction in property tax revenues for housing for low income rental is estimated at \$2,000 in Washington County and approximately \$7,000 in Yamhill County for fiscal year 2023.
+The District's reduction in property tax revenues for housing for low income rental is estimated at \$3,000 in Washington County.
+For qualifying programs in Yamhill County, the District's reduction in property tax revenue was approximately \$7,000 for fiscal year 2024.